Binder Jetting 3D Printing Explained

 Post-Processing: Metal parts typically require a sintering step post-printing to achieve total density and strength.

-Resolution Limitations: Binder jetting offers good resolution but might not match some other AM methods for ultra-fine features due to droplet spread and powder grain size.
+Resolution Limitations: Binder jetting offers good resolution but might not match other AM methods for ultra-fine features due to droplet spread and powder grain size.
+However, it provides greater design flexibility than traditional processes, allowing for complex geometries and mass customization.

 Popular Binder Jetting Materials